-Ask Yourself These Questions to Fix Staff Turnover in Your Optical Practice
+Ask Yourself These Questions to Slow Staff Turnover

 Are you hiring the right people to begin with?

-It can be easy to hire the first candidate that applies for an open position, especially if you're feeling desperate dealing with high turnover, but this could also be one of your biggest problems or causes of turnover.
+It can be easy to hire the first candidate that applies for an open position, especially if you're feeling desperate dealing with high turnover, but this could become the reason you have high turnover.
 While skills and experience are important pieces of the hiring puzzle, so is determining if the candidate will be a good personality fit with your staff and patients.
+Ask the right questions during the interviews to find out.

 Are other local offices attracting your staff?